European shares fall on U.S. recession worries

 Economists at Societe Generale said in a note the package might help boost U.S. economic growth.
 "If a miracle happens and the whole package is passed then the addition to GDP could be upwards of 1.6 percentage points, in other words (it would boost growth to) above 3 percent.

-Banks fell after Goldman Sachs cut several target prices in the sector, including Societe Generale (SOGN.PA), down 6.5 percent.
+Banks fell after Goldman Sachs cut several target prices in the sector, including Societe Generale , down 6.5 percent.

 "If the governments choose to impose haircuts on banks' sovereign debt holdings, capital will need to be raised," Goldman said.